Retire by stateFigures verified May 31, 2026

 PA Department of Conservation and Natural Resources

-State parks and forests host walks, paddling, and nature programs, and many trails are gentle enough for an easy outing.
-Pennsylvania also offers discounted senior camping in its state parks.
+State parks and forests run walks, paddling, and nature programs, and plenty of trails are gentle enough for an easy outing.
+The state also offers discounted senior camping in its parks.

 PA Department of Aging